-P{exp} = expected prevalence
+P{exp} = expected prevalence d^2 = desired absolute precision

-$$n = \frac{1.96^2 P{\rm exp} \left(1 - P{\rm exp} \right)}{d^2}$$
+$$n = \frac{(1.96)^2 \ 0.5(1 - 0.5)}{(0.05)^2} = 384$$

-From the confidence interval d = 5% = 0.05.
-Using the above formula, the minimum sample size would be 384.
+From the confidence interval d = 5% = 0.05

+Using the above formula, the minimum sample size would be about 384.

-Tick collection and identification
+Tick Collection and Identification

 After the selected animals were restrained properly, entire body surface was inspected and all visible adult ticks were collected from their body part using by hand or using special forceps holding at the basis of capitulum and gently removed by exerting a horizontal pull to the body surface and by slightly rotating the tick so as not to lose the mouth part of tick.
 Collection of tick was done on tail, udder, brisket, dewlap, vulva, ears, scrotum, flank, legs and anus area.
-Ticks collected from each animal and each site were put in universal sampling bottle containing

-70% ethyl alcohol that had been pre-labeled.
+Ticks collected from each animal and each site were put in universal sampling bottle containing 70% ethyl alcohol that had been pre-labeled.
 Required information like the date of collection, age, sex, breed, body condition scores and management system of the hosts were recorded.
-The samples transported to parasitology laboratory for identification.
+The samples transported to Gondar University Veterinary parasitology laboratory for identification.
 They were identified by using a stereomicroscope according to standard identification keys given by (Walker et al., 2003).

-Data management and analysis
+Data Management and Analysis

 The data obtained from this survey were entered in Microsoft worksheet excels.
 Then descriptive statistics was used to analyze the data using statistical package for social sciences (SPSS) software version 20.0.
-Chi-Square test (x^2) with computed p-value of less than 0.05 was used to estimate the statistical significance association of tick infestation rate with sex, breeds, ages, management and body condition score.
+Chi-Square test (χ^2) with computed p-value of less than 0.05 was used to estimate the statistical significance association of tick infestation rate with sex, breeds, ages, management and body condition score.

-RESULTS AND DISCUSSION
+RESULTS

 In this study a total of 384 animals were examined.
-Among these 234 animals were local and 150 were cross breeds.
-The overall prevalence of the tick is 51.3% (197/384).
+Among these 232 animals were local and 152 were cross breeds.
+The overall prevalence percentage was calculated by dividing the number of positive samples by the total sample size and multiplied by 100.
+The overall prevalence of the tick is 74.7% (287/384).
 The prevalence of ticks in local breed was higher than that of cross breed and in young animals had lower infestation than adult.
 Based on their sex variation it was found to be lowered prevalence in males than in female animals.
 Based on their body condition score variation, medium score animals showed higher prevalence than poor and good body condition.
+According to their management variation, animals kept in under extensive system revealed higher prevalence than under intensive farming system.
+In this study all risk factors did not reveal statistically significant association with the tick infestation, except that statistically significant association of infestation rate was noticed with the sex of the animals (P<0.05) and $x^2=10.042$ (Table 4).